Presented by Banfill Locke Center for Fine Art

 January 2017

-The following local characters are highlighted in the exhibition: George Bonga, Pierre Bottineau, Little Crow, Del Hampton, Norman Kittson, Pierre “Pig’s Eye” Perrant, Joe Siwek, and Louella Mae Snider.
+The exhibition highlights a range of local figures, including George Bonga, Pierre Bottineau, Del Hampton, Norman Kittson, Little Crow, Pierre “Pig’s Eye” Parrant, Joe Siwek, and Louella Mae Snider.

 2016.
 Pen, watercolor, gouache and acrylic on paper.
 26x40"